Following a Gluten-Free Diet

-This one day medicinal cookery class incorporates gluten-free foods into exciting and tasty recipes in a simplistic way.
+This evening medicinal cookery class incorporates gluten-free foods into exciting and tasty recipes in a simplistic way.
 You will learn what ingredients can enhance your body, maximise your energy and keep you full and satisfied throughout the day.
 At KitchenJoy we will offer guidance and tips to help you choose healthier options.

 You will learn to cook a wide range of simple, healthy dishes using fresh and easily available ingredients.
 You will discover the medicinal benefits of selected herbs and spices with an explanation of the importance of certain nutrient groups.